Robpol86/glinet-wifi-band-switch/README.md

 This script solves two annoyances I had with my Beryl:

-1. When I returned to my hotel room and powered it on, my laptop would connect to the Beryl hotspot wifi but I had no internet.
+1. When I returned to my hotel room and powered it on, my laptop would connect to the Beryl hotspot WiFi but I had no internet.
 Sometimes internet wouldn't work until I had my laptop disconenct from the Beryl and then re-connect, which instantly gave me internet.
 I suspect this had something to do with DNS caching on my MacBook.
-2. Every time I connected to hotel WiFI I would need to manually disable the 2.4g or 5g hotspot, depending on which band (frequency, 5 GHz or 2.4 GHz with the Beryl) the hotel WiFi was on.
+2. Every time I connected the Beryl to hotel WiFI I would need to manually disable the 2.4g or 5g hotspot, depending on which band (frequency, 5 GHz or 2.4 GHz with the Beryl) the hotel WiFi was on.
 I did this to avoid repeating on the same WiFi band and thus halfing my internet speed.
 Some of these hotels gave me over 100 Mbit of internet over WiFi!

 This script solves both problems.
 When enabled it detects which band the Beryl is connected to and then disables the same frequency hotspot and ensures the other frequency is enabled.
 It also waits until internet is detected before enablin the